Speaker: James Owalabi

 Groups: Groups get 1 free adult chaperone registration for every 9 students that they bring.
 Contact Adam Conkle at 262.692.2388 or firstname.lastname@example.org

-What: The 23nd Annual Solid Ice Winter Retreat.
+What: Solid Ice Winter Retreat for 9-12th graders.
 Join us for an incredible weekend of old and new friends, high energy activities, great food, a live band, encouraging and challenging messages from the Bible, and team competitions.
-Activities include tubing, a toboggan slide (We have a snow making system so as long as it’s cold we always have snow), broomball on the lake, ice skating, the game room (ping pong, foosball, carpetball and air hockey), full sized gym (basketball, volleyball, floor hockey), and playing board games while enjoying your favorite snacks next to the fireplace in the Canteen.
+Activities include tubing, a toboggan slide (We have a snow making system so as long as it’s cold we always have snow), broomball on the lake, ice skating, canteen store and game room, full sized gym (basketball, volleyball, floor hockey).

 Where: Camp Awana, 9025 Camp Awana Road, Fredonia, WI 53021

-Why: High School students deserve a weekend getaway to recharge, connect, encouraged and challenged in their faith.
+Why: High School students need a weekend getaway to recharge, connect, encouraged and challenged in their faith.

 Cost: $110/student.
 Camp shirt is included in the fee.